agylia/public-api/README.md

 ### Authentication
 Authentication uses Basic Authentication over SSL/HTTPS.
 Your user name is the full domain name for your Agylia Administration Portal e.g. `example.admin-agylia.com`.
 Your password is your API key e.g. `7c82041e63db436eb0a681d6910d71aedf32656ef23`.

-You can find your API key in the Agylia Administration Portal by logging in, and then clicking _Settings_ -> _General_.
+You can find your API key in the Agylia Administration Portal by logging in, and then clicking _Settings_ -> _Advanced_.

 ### Request Style
 All APIs support an informal RPC style.
 Our informal RPC style is to `POST` a message to a named URL, where the payload contains the message data e.g.